dqian96/dqian96.github.io/pages/about.md

 Since you're on this page, I'm assuming you want to know a little more about me.
 I'm a recent graduate of the University of Waterloo.
 I studied software engineering for 5 years there.
-During that time, I co-op'd (in reverse chronological order) at Airbnb, Facebook, Salesforce, Blackberry, and SAP.
+During that time, I interned (in reverse chronological order) at Airbnb, Facebook, Salesforce, Blackberry, and SAP.
 I'm currently working at Facebook at their headquarters in Menlo Park, California.

 <figure class="centerfigure reduce">